Sexuality and disability: Relationships

 According to one survey, up to 50% of adults with disabilities are not in any sexual relationship at all.
 Online dating sites specifically aimed at individuals with disabilities have been founded to fill this void.

-Misperceptions from the broader community has been raised as a prominent issue for individuals with disabilities in terms of their own relationships.
-The head of a disabled dating service explained in 2010: "Like anyone else, people with disabilities have different preferences.
-Someone with good mobility may prefer someone also mobile; others don't limit at all."
-In a 2012 Sydney Morning Herald, the mother of a man with cerebral palsy explained, "It's hard being a parent and this [sexuality] comes up.
-People see them sitting in their wheelchair think, that's it.
-They don't see what's going on in their lives and Mark [son] would dearly love a relationship."
+Misconceptions from the broader community have been raised as a prominent issue for individuals with disabilities in terms of their own relationships.
+The head of a disabled dating service explained in 2010 that in terms of dating, people with disability had "different preferences" like non-disabled people, while in a 2012 Sydney Morning Herald article, the mother of a man with cerebral palsy explained that in terms of sexuality and people with disability, "people see them sitting in their wheelchair [and] think, that's it."